AnnePierce/Software_Engineering_For_Scientists_Project_group1/README.md

 # swefs_group1
-Software to analyze fiber photometry and behavior data
+Software to analyze fiber photometry and behavior data from Anne Pierce's thesis project in Donaldson Lab

 # Main
 Created the comprehensive python file